ros/class_loader/QUALITY_DECLARATION.md

 Current coverage statistics can be viewed [here](https://ci.ros2.org/job/nightly_linux_coverage/lastSuccessfulBuild/cobertura/).
 A description of how coverage statistics are calculated is summarized in the [ROS 2 On-boarding Guide](https://index.ros.org/doc/ros2/Contributing/ROS-2-On-boarding-Guide/#note-on-coverage-runs).

+A description of how coverage statistics are summarized from this page, can be found in the [ROS 2 On-boarding Guide](https://index.ros.org/doc/ros2/Contributing/ROS-2-On-boarding-Guide/#note-on-coverage-runs).

 ### Performance [4.iv]

 `class_loader` does not currently have performance tests.